dzmitry-lahoda/NetStack/README.md

   - Start write or read from where previous bit buffer finished.
   - TODO: allow zero copy read write by init from byte array, cast head into ref as uint
   - TODO: add custom visualizer or custom to string (to 01 to to hex)
-  - TODO: Given possible do delta of prediction.
+  - TODO: Given possibility do delta of prediction.
 Should prediction API be part of serializer?
-  - Core code allocates Exceptions when DEBUG or NETSTACK_VALIDATE
+  -
   - No fluent interface as it adds performance overhead.

 ### Optimization priorities